Kraft Heinz (KHC)

 12. Balance Sheet Assessment

-13. Key Takeaways from Kraft Heinz’s Q3 Results
+13. Key Takeaways from Kraft Heinz’s Q4 Results

 It was good to see Kraft Heinz beat analysts’ EPS expectations this quarter.
-On the other hand, its gross margin missed and its EBITDA fell short of Wall Street’s estimates.
+On the other hand, its full-year EPS guidance missed and its organic revenue fell short of Wall Street’s estimates.
 Overall, this quarter could have been better.
-The stock traded down 1.7% to $25.10 immediately after reporting.
+The stock traded down 6.4% to $23.32 immediately after reporting.

 14. Is Now The Time To Buy Kraft Heinz?

-Kraft Heinz doesn’t pass our quality test.
-To begin with, its revenue has declined over the last three years, and analysts don’t see anything changing over the next 12 months.
+We see the value of companies helping consumers, but in the case of Kraft Heinz, we’re out.
+To kick things off, its revenue has declined over the last three years.
 And while its unparalleled brand awareness makes it a household name consumers consistently turn to, the downside is its declining operating margin shows the business has become less efficient.
-On top of that, its projected EPS for the next year is lacking.
+On top of that, its operating margins reveal poor profitability compared to other consumer staples companies.

-Kraft Heinz’s P/E ratio based on the next 12 months is 10.1x.
+Kraft Heinz’s P/E ratio based on the next 12 months is 10x.
 This valuation is reasonable, but the company’s shaky fundamentals present too much downside risk.
-There are superior stocks to buy right now.
+There are more exciting stocks to buy at the moment.